Pablo Rodriguez (Canadian politician): 44th Canadian Parliament

-Provincial politics (2025–present)
+Provincial politics (2024–2025)

 After weeks of speculation, Rodriguez announced on September 19, 2024, that he was resigning from the federal cabinet in order to run for the leadership of the Quebec Liberal Party, and would resign from the Liberal caucus to sit as an independent in order to have the flexibility to run his campaign as he saw fit.
 Rodriguez sat as an independent MP until officially entering the race and resigning his seat on January 20, 2025.
-After winning the leadership, Rodriguez appointed MNA Marwah Rizqy as parliamentary leader.
-She was removed as leader by Rodriguez in November 2025, after Rizqy fired her chief of staff without consulting him.
+He narrowly defeated Charles Milliard on the second ballot, becoming the first Hispanic to lead a provincial party in Quebec.